ThomasPiergiovanni/P7/README.md

 In order to avoid system conflicts:

 1. Go into your local repository and create a virtual environment using venv package.
-> python3 -m venv env
+> python -m venv env

 2. Activate the virtual environment.
-> source env/Scripts/activate
+> source env/scripts/activate

 Documentation is also available on the [python official website](https://www.python.org/).